finanalyst/raku-pod-render/README.md

 Pod6 allows for metadata such as AUTHOR or VERSION to be set.
 These can be included in HTML or other formats.

 # RakuClosureTemplates
 A new templating system is introduced to speed up the rendering.
-The Pod::To::HTML renderer is now slightly faster than the legacy Pod::To::HTML renderer, whilst achieving considerably more.
+The Pod::To::HTML2 renderer is now slightly faster than the legacy Pod::To::HTML renderer, whilst achieving considerably more.

 ## Testing tool
 A testing tool is included that will test the array of RakuClosureTemplates, including the possibility of specifying the structure of a custom template and testing it against the template.